 The per capita income in Telluride in 2010 was $39,843, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $159,372 for a family of four.
 However, Telluride contains both very wealthy and poor people as well.

-Telluride is a somewhat ethnically-diverse town.
+Telluride is a very ethnically-diverse town.
 The people who call Telluride home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Telluride residents report their race to be White.
+The greatest number of Telluride residents report their race to be White, followed by Asian.
 Telluride also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.28% of the town’s residents.
-Important ancestries of people in Telluride include German, English, French , and Italian.
+People of Hispanic or Latino origin account for 17.75% of the town’s residents.
+Important ancestries of people in Telluride include German, Italian, English, and Scottish.

 The most common language spoken in Telluride is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.